kpn-dsh/dsh-cli/user_guide.md

 Subjects/commands:
-  api          List and call DSH resource management api. app          Show, manage and list apps deployed from the DSH app catalog. application  Show, manage and list applications deployed on the DSH. bucket       Show, manage and list DSH buckets. certificate  Show, manage and list DSH certificates. env          Find values used in configurations.
+  api          List and call DSH resource management api. app          Show, manage and list apps deployed from the DSH app catalog. bucket       Show, manage and list DSH buckets. certificate  Show, manage and list DSH certificates. env          Find values used in configurations.